 Fitness lends itself to quantifiable goals: a time to beat, a weight to lift, a distance to reach.
 But there’s also artistry involved, and the opportunity to cultivate a skill and become a master.
 So when a challenge comes along that’s as difficult to nail as it is awesome-looking, it’s almost impossible for an insatiable athlete to resist.
 Hence the surging popularity of arm balances, yoga-inspired poses that require an impressive combination of strength, balance and focus—and happen to look amazing on Instagram feeds.

-LA-based Equinox yoga instructor Dylan Werner has become something of a posterboy for the arm-balance movement, and while he was initially drawn to the balances as “fancy tricks,” he says he now uses them to find a meditative state: “It’s exciting—you can find your own perfect place of equilibrium and homeostasis where everything feels right.”
-In the slideshow above, Werner shares shares his secrets to mastering all sorts of arm poses, from entry-level-plus to expert.
+Dylan Werner is an Equinox yoga instructor based in LA.
+While initially drawn to arm-balances as “fancy tricks,” he says he now uses them to find a meditative state: “It’s exciting—you can find your own perfect place of equilibrium and homeostasis where everything feels right.”
+Werner opens up on his secrets to mastering all sorts of arm poses, from entry-level-plus through to expert.

 “This is my favourite pose,” say Werner.
 “It makes me feel centred and controlled, flexible and balanced.
 It’s a chest and heart opener, which makes it associated with the heart chakra – which is tied to love.”